-NASA’s Artemis program is sending the first woman and next man to the Moon to explore the lunar surface like never before.
+NASA’s Artemis program will land the first woman and first person of color on the Moon to explore the lunar surface like never before.
 This bold endeavor will begin with the Artemis I launch - an uncrewed flight test.

 Artemis I, the first integrated test of NASA's Space Launch System (SLS) and Orion spacecraft, successfully ended on Dec.
 11, 2022.
 SLS and Orion will blast off from Launch Complex 39B at Kennedy Space Center in Florida to send Orion into a lunar distant retrograde orbit – a wide orbit around the Moon that is farther from Earth than any human-rated spacecraft has ever traveled.
 The uncrewed mission validated the design and safety of SLS and Orion for human exploration missions to follow.
 Aerojet Rocketdyne provided 39 propulsive elements for the Artemis I mission (38 liquid engines and 1 solid rocket motor), as well as 14 high pressure tanks.

-Aerojet Rocketdyne’s role on Orion includes the 6,000 lbf main engine on the spacecraft’s service module, eight auxiliary engines used to maintain Orion’s in-space trajectory and position, the jettison motor that separates the Launch Abort System from the spacecraft, an oxygen and nitrogen (nitrox) tank for the life support system, 12 Reaction Control System thrusters that control the spacecraft’s reentry into Earth’s atmosphere, one nitrogen tank on Orion service module for cabin pressurization and five composite overwrapped pressure vessels that store high-pressure helium to inflate Orion’s flotation system upon water landing.
+Aerojet Rocketdyne’s role on Orion includes the 6,000 lbf main engine on the spacecraft’s service module, eight auxiliary engines used to maintain Orion’s in-space trajectory and position, the jettison motor that separates the Launch Abort System from the spacecraft, 12 Reaction Control System thrusters that control the spacecraft’s reentry into Earth’s atmosphere, one nitrogen tank on Orion service module for cabin pressurization and five composite overwrapped pressure vessels that store high-pressure helium to inflate Orion’s flotation system upon water landing.

 What is Artemis?